-Many adolescent students in grades 6-12 feel uncomfortable talking about their emotions and emotion regulation.
-The majority also express discomfort with educators seeing their individual SERA reports.
-The general preference of students is to have the opportunity to choose one or two teachers (they trust and have a relationship with) to share and talk about their individual reports.
+Debriefing of SERA Student Report Many adolescent students in grades 6-12 feel uncomfortable talking about their emotions and emotion regulation.
+The majority also express discomfort with educators seeing their individual SERA student reports.
+The general preference of students is to have the opportunity to choose 1-2 teachers (they trust and have a relationship with) to share and talk about their individual reports.
 Schools may facilitate such conversations with students, but the comfort level of students should be assessed and respected.
-Here are sample reflection questions provided in the student report that can be used as starting points for conversations:

-- Does your emotion regulation strategy profile seem accurate to you?
+Here are sample reflection questions provided in the SERA student report that can be used as starting points for conversations: - (a) Does your emotion regulation strategy profile seem accurate to you?
 That is, does it match how you think you manage your emotions in school?
 If so, in what ways does your profile seem accurate?
-If not, in what ways does it seem inaccurate? - Do the emotion regulation strategies that you use help you to (1) meet your needs in the short term (e.g., feel better, avoid conflict) or (2) achieve your goals in the long term (e.g., complete tasks, strengthen relationships)? - How helpful are the emotion regulation strategies that you use frequently?
+If not, in what ways does it seem inaccurate? - (b) Do the emotion regulation strategies that you use help you to (1) meet your needs in the short term (e.g., feel better, avoid conflict) or (2) achieve your goals in the long term (e.g., complete tasks, strengthen relationships)? - (c) How helpful are the emotion regulation strategies that you use frequently?
 If so, in what ways are they helpful to you?
 If not, how can you use them differently?
 Are there other strategies that might be helpful that you would like to try out?
+Acknowledgments The SERA was developed by a collaborative team of researchers at Yale University: Cynthia Willner, PhD, Zi Jia (ZJ) Ng, PhD, Jessica Hoffmann, PhD, Craig Bailey, PhD, Marc Brackett, PhD., and Christina Cipriano, PhD.
+Postgraduate and postdoctoral associates provided much support in the process: Alexandra Harrison, B.A., Morgan Mannweiler, M.A., Sean McFarland, B.A., Victoria Mack, B.A., Melissa Lucas, PhD.
+Funding This work was funded by a grant from the Chan Zuckerberg Initiative.